brownieboy/react-firebase-image-upload-control/README.md

 };
 const firebaseApp = firebase.initializeApp(config);
 ```
 You can copy your firebase-config.json file down from your Firebase project.
 See [Google's instructions on how download your config file](https://support.google.com/firebase/answer/7015592?hl=en#web); (you want the "web app" file).
-Your project must be enabled for [Cloud Storage](https://firebase.google.com/docs/storage/web/start), in which case it will have the **storageBucket** property shown in the example apbove.
+Your project must be enabled for [Cloud Storage](https://firebase.google.com/docs/storage/web/start), in which case it will have the **storageBucket** property shown in the example above.

 You will need to have logged into your Firebase project in your app before attempting to use the control.
 I use [react-with-firebase-auth](https://github.com/armand1m/react-with-firebase-auth) for that purpose in my example app.